Dermatology: Expert Skin Care

 Not only that, but tanning beds can cause your skin to age faster than normal.

-Make sure you know the dangers of tanning to your skin.
+Make sure you know the dangers tanning poses to your skin.

 Are You at Risk for Skin Cancer?